8Ginette8/gbif.range/README.md

   - *make_ecoregion()*: a function to create custom ecoregions based on environmental layers.

   - *evaluate_range()*: evaluation function to validate the species ranges with distribution information provided by the user.

-Cross-validation process under development.
+  - *cv_range()*: cross-validation evaluation process under development.

 ## Installation